 Thank you to… Gold Leadership Sponsor Dickson Wright Leadership Sponsor & Adopt-a-Park Company Tyson Foods Community Sponsors Baird Barber Ford of Holland Prein&Newhof Tim & Jane Stoepker Community Sponsors & Adopt-a-Park Company Chow Hound Pet Supplies Friend Sponsors GEI Consultants Kennari Consulting Scott & Julie Reenders David & Barb VanGinhoven

 The Shoreline Amateur Astronomical Association (SAAA) is raising funds for West Michigan’s first public observatory!
 The $65,000 observatory is planned for Hemlock Crossing County Park, near the Nature Education Center.
 Plans can be found online.
 The Ottawa County Parks Foundation as well as the Friends of Ottawa County Parks have each donated $2,500, and Ottawa Read more about Public Observatory at Hemlock Crossing[…]

+Update: July 18, 2018 – An offer has been made.
+We’ll announce our new employee soon!
 The Ottawa County Parks Foundation is excited to announce we are hiring a Foundation Manager.
 Interested?
 Send us your resume!
 Job details and description can be found here.